Nigel Gibbens: UK Chief Veterinary Officer (2008-2018)

-On 21 May 2008, Gibbens became the Chief Veterinary Officer of the United Kingdom and for the Department for Environment, Food and Rural Affairs.
+On 21 May 2008, Gibbens became the Chief Veterinary Officer (CVO) of the United Kingdom and for the Department for Environment, Food and Rural Affairs (Defra).
+Ultimately, he was the UK's Chief Veterinary Officer from May 2008 to March 2018.

-Gibbens supports the culling of badgers in an attempt to control the spread of bovine tuberculosis, describing the practice as "the best available option".
+As CVO, Gibbens was supportive of the culling of badgers in an attempt to control the spread of bovine tuberculosis, describing the practice as "the best available option".
+He supported the controversial culls in 2013, which was ongoing in 2016.